swt30/thesis/chapters/04-heating/04-heating.md

 But this is not necessarily the case for all planets.
 Planets with thick opaque atmospheres might trap internal energy more effectively.
 And water-rich icy moons could also be heated by tidal interactions while receiving very little irradiation.
-It it therefore useful to understand whether *internal* heat can significantly contribute to the observed radius of a planet.
+It is therefore useful to understand whether *internal* heat can significantly contribute to the observed radius of a planet.

 ### The planet's atmosphere

-There is another complication that comes with using these models: they do not yet treat the planet's atmosphere.
+There is another complication that comes with using my models in their current state: they do not yet treat the planet's atmosphere.
 If we wish to link these results to real observations, we must include a prescription for the extent of the atmosphere.

 We saw earlier that heating a planet can moderately inflate its interior.